-Liz Searle, CEO of Keech Hospice Care, the adult hospice for Luton and south Bedfordshire and the children’s hospice for Bedfordshire, Hertfordshire and Milton Keynes, said she’s delighted the charity’s volunteers and their dedication have been recognised.
+Liz Searle, CEO of Keech Hospice Care, the adult hospice for Luton and Bedfordshire and the children’s hospice for Bedfordshire, Hertfordshire and Milton Keynes, said she’s delighted the charity’s volunteers and their dedication have been recognised.

 “Without our 1,475 volunteers, we simply wouldn’t be here,” said Liz.
 “They’re the backbone of Keech Hospice Care and always go above and beyond.
 This award is a fantastic tribute to all their hard work and commitment, without which we would struggle to deliver services.

 “From 13 years old to 90 years young, our wonderful volunteers fulfill 111 different roles and bring multiple skills which – as a charity – we simply could not afford.
 From ensuring our 34 shops can remain open and lifeguarding so patients can use our hydrotherapy pool to catering, fundraising, voice banking and bereavement – the list is endless.
 For nearly 30 years, our volunteers have made Keech Hospice Care what it is today.
 I’m delighted their continuous dedication is being recognised because it enables the charity to provide its exceptional specialist care to children and adults, and their families, at a time it’s needed the most,” Liz said.

 Thanks to its volunteers, the hospice, based in Luton, cared for 2,400 adults and children (over 1,600 patients and 700 relatives) in 2018/19 alone.